azavea/geowave-geomesa-comparative-analysis/GeoWaveQuery.md

 ![accumulo](https://cloud.githubusercontent.com/assets/11281373/17036141/fbff35c6-4f58-11e6-913f-db1a82be2cac.png)

 In the simplest case, if the entire Hilbert index is viewed as a tree, each "tier" can be [identified with a level of that tree](https://github.com/ngageoint/geowave/blob/master/core/index/src/main/java/mil/nga/giat/geowave/core/index/sfc/tiered/TieredSFCIndexFactory.java#L130).
-This is configurable (one tier, tiers that are not related to one another, &c), so that interpretation is not invincible.
+This is configurable (one tier, tiers that are not related to one another, &c), so that interpretation is not certainly true.

-The "bin" is a function of space (and time).
+The "bin" is a function of space and time.
 In the most basic case, as in the case of [BasicDimensionDefinition](https://github.com/ngageoint/geowave/blob/7f1194ede7d8efd358f9f26d23dd3fc954be9ca2/core/index/src/main/java/mil/nga/giat/geowave/core/index/dimension/BasicDimensionDefinition.java#L47-L56), it is just a clamping of the range of the data to some already given range (encoded within a descendant of NumericDimensionDefinition [e.g. BasicDimensionDefinition]).

 The number of tiers and the precision of the dimensions within those tiers is [configurable](https://github.com/ngageoint/geowave/blob/master/core/index/src/main/java/mil/nga/giat/geowave/core/index/sfc/tiered/TieredSFCIndexFactory.java).